shaunsaker/the-shell/README.md

 1. Add an API key to each of your Resend accounts (staging and production).

 2. Add the secrets to `./packages/functions/.env.development`, `./packages/functions/.env.staging` and `./packages/functions/.env.production`.

+3. _Manual Step_: Add your domain by visiting https://resend.com/domains, clicking "Add domain" and following the instructions.

 ---